 Manufacturing Christmas ornaments a mass scale.

 Christmas ornaments became more widespread in the second part of the 19th century.
 Glass masters from Lauscha began to blow glass ornaments.
-They used mercury or lead on the inside of ornaments to make them silvery, but later they began using a special compound of sugar water and silver nitrate for getting a similiar silvery colour for their ornaments.
+They used mercury or lead on the inside of ornaments to make them silvery, but later they began using a special compound of sugar water and silver nitrate for getting a similar silvery color for their ornaments.
 And then all these glass ornaments were painted by hand.
 Earliest Christmas tree ornaments were simple glass balls and beads.
 But some time later glass-blowers began making different shapes of glass ornaments, animals, birds, fruits, vegetables, Santa figures etc.

 Lauscha became the capital of manufacturing glass Christmas ornaments up to the 1890s.
 Lauscha's glass factories exported their glass decorations to England, USA, Russia, France and other Christian countries of the world.

-Another large centre for production of Christmas ornaments was Dresden, Germany.
+Another large center for production of Christmas ornaments was Dresden, Germany.
 Dresden's ornaments were non glass items.
 They were made from embossed pressed cardboard and covered with silver or golden paints.
 Golden and silver Dresden fishes, animals, angels and Santa figures were very popular among people and sold well.